Talk with Tesco International CEO Philip Clarke

 How did you react to Wal-Mart CEO Lee Scott’s demands for a government enquiry into your UK market share?

 We were amused at the biggest company in the world demanding that the UK government make an enquiry into our market share.
-I think he looked at the adverse press he was getting in the US and for some reason decided to pick on us.
+I think he looked at the adverse press it was getting in the US and for some reason decided to pick on us.

 Tesco has also been increasingly criticised for its market share in the media.

-We are the largest private employer in the country and affect a lot of people’s lives so it is natural that they will question us.
+We are the largest private employer in the country and affect a lot of people’s lives, so it is natural that they will question us.
 The 30.8 per cent figure quoted in the media represents our share of supermarket retailing only.

 According to TNS, we have 20 per cent of the UK grocery market and a mere 13 per cent of the total retail market.
 Do not forget that retailing in the UK is fiercely competitive.
 90 per cent of the British have a choice of at least three supermarkets in their local area.